 I like this.
 It's going to upset a certain segment of the audience, but I liked it a lot.
 My only problem with it is a possible lack of clarity in presenting quite a complex situation.
 There are at least three active magical factions in what's effectively a war: (a) the Sorcerors of Zero, who aren't led by Zero and indeed she objects to them quite a lot, (b) the rogue witches, (c) the kingdom's state sorceror who's leading the witch-burnings.
 That's not counting non-rogue witches (who exist and are just trying to keep their heads down and not get burned) and individual players like Zero herself.
 Alas, though, once they're out and fighting, it's not easy to tell the difference between two big bunches of magic-users.
 Were those (a) or (b)?
 Dunno.
 Does it matter?
 They're trouble and they can cast spells.
 I got by, but that's not ideal.

-Then, what's more, the show changes again.
+Then, the show changes again.

 "Goodies" vs. "baddies" is often the fodder of simplistic, fun stories.
 This series is exploring a society that can embrace racism and witch-burnings.
 That's what drives someone to pull almost the fantasy equivalent of an "Adrian Veidt in Watchmen" gambit.